thenewdarling/CurseOfStrahd/Session Recaps/2022-01-16 Session 15 - Begin Day 14.md

 The first casualty is poor Eden, but the party are firing on all cylinders, all the tricks are coming out. [[Jeremiah]] is raising the zombies we're taking out, and sending them back to fight. [[Arlo]] is throwing Sentinel axes on other people's turns. [[Magda]]'s cloud of bats returns with Spirit Guardians.

-Varian calls out "Mog is mine!" and fights back to back with [[Magda]] as the scrum starts to converge.
+[[Varian]] calls out "Mog is mine!" and fights back to back with [[Magda]] as the scrum starts to converge.

 [[Arlo]] finishes the first of the three [[hags]], a day we've been waiting for for seven months of real time.
 A flurry of blades, living laughing and loving.

 The fight is going well, and then [[Magda]] is too slow with the self-healing and goes down.
 She rolls a death save: success.
-Mog steps on her head to make sure she's dead -- two automatic failed death saves.
-Varian, unsure whether or not it'll work due to not knowing the result of the first death save, pours his potion down [[Magda]]'s throat... and she coughs back into life, barely clinging on.
+Mog steps on her head to make sure she's dead -- two automatic failed death saves. [[Varian]], unsure whether or not it'll work due to not knowing the result of the first death save, pours his potion down [[Magda]]'s throat... and she coughs back into life, barely clinging on.

 Before they can move again, the hellhound's breath weapon recharges, and blasts [[Arlo]] and [[Magda]] -- she nearly goes down AGAIN but saved the Dex check, and with the reduced damage is on a SINGLE hit point.
 Then it's her turn -- vampire Regeneration burning five hit dice at once, she shouts a warning to [[Jeremiah]] to stand clear, and casts Silence centered on Mog, killing all spellcasting in the area.

-[[Jeremiah]] is bringing his zombies down on the enemies, getting into flanking positions for everyone.
-Varian casts Lolth's Fire, allowing the party to strike the [[hags]] in the Ethereal Plane.
+[[Jeremiah]] is bringing his zombies down on the enemies, getting into flanking positions for everyone. [[Varian]] casts Lolth's Fire, allowing the party to strike the [[hags]] in the Ethereal Plane.
 Her location revealed, [[Arlo]] finishes off Ofelia.
 Mog, escaping the silence, disappears into the Ethereal Plane and for a moment, all is still...

 The party regroup, waiting for her to strike.

 Mog reappears, hurling a lightning bolt across the battlefield at the group.

-Varian charges, bloodlust rising. [[Jeremiah]] rushes in down one side to dagger Mog, softening her up. [[Arlo]] rushes the other side and grapples her, and [[Magda]] comes in from behind with a hand on Varian's shoulder, casting Cure Wounds.
-The four of them together, and Varian delivers the killing blow.
+[[Varian]] charges, bloodlust rising. [[Jeremiah]] rushes in down one side to dagger Mog, softening her up. [[Arlo]] rushes the other side and grapples her, and [[Magda]] comes in from behind with a hand on [[Varian]]'s shoulder, casting Cure Wounds.
+The four of them together, and [[Varian]] delivers the killing blow.

-Next, Varian sees an image of scuttling legs, and clicking mandibles.
-The spectral form of Lolth starts to devour Mog's body.
-Varian calls out to stop, and a voice implies he has no right to command Lolth.
+Next, [[Varian]] sees an image of scuttling legs, and clicking mandibles.
+The spectral form of Lolth starts to devour Mog's body. [[Varian]] calls out to stop, and a voice implies he has no right to command Lolth.
 But, nevertheless, the spider stops its feast.

 Mog offers [[Rose]]'s soul back.
 "In this cursed land, it seems even my sisters and I must fear what lurks in the dark.
 I release the child to you, passing from one monster to another."

-The soul re-emerges, and in a moment of triumph, re-enters the ring that Varian still wears.
+The soul re-emerges, and in a moment of triumph, re-enters the ring that [[Varian]] still wears.

-Mog starts to shuffle off, mostly-dead, into the night, when Varian says: "Not so fast."
+Mog starts to shuffle off, mostly-dead, into the night, when [[Varian]] says: "Not so fast."
 And slays the defenseless hag where she stands.

 As the real world re-asserts, [[Magda]] heals the rest of the team to full health with Aura of Vitality, when another wave of zombies start to shamble in, hearing the [[hags]]' screaming.

 A beautiful woman on a horse canters in, slicing them down, pulling a flintlock pistol like [[Danton]]'s and shooting a few of them (including [[Jeremiah]]'s unfortunately).

 She's impressed, says we fight like demons, and seems to know who we are.
-She introduces herself as [[Ezmerelda]].
-(Varian immediately puts the pieces together: The Vistani Wanderer!)
+She introduces herself as [[Ezmerelda]]. ([[Varian]] immediately puts the pieces together: The Vistani Wanderer!)

 She gives us a variety of information -- she reveals that she travelled over the area where we claim the Tower is, and didn't see it.
 She also reveals that [[Danton]] was actually the mythical vampire hunter [[Van Richten]] all along!